-Among this impressively large collection are an Airedale, Boxer and Labradors sitting, a Highland Terrier playing, Winston the Bulldog guarding, and even a Pug and Boston Terrier peeing.
+Dogs of many different breeds are available in a variety of naturalistic poses.
+Among this impressive collection are an alert Airedale, Labradors sitting, a Highland Terrier playing, Winston the Bulldog guarding, and even a Pug and Boston Terrier peeing.

 Farmyard animals abound, lambs are a favourite and cockerels will strut around but not wake you in the morning.
 Pigs can be introduced without their endearing agricultural aroma, and Curly the Ram shows off a splendid pair of horns.